 The UFHCC is seeking a UF graduate student to serve as an intern with the Federal Relations team in the University’s Washington DC office in Spring 2021.
 This intern will have a primary focus on legislative support related to cancer policy and will gain unique exposure to the inner workings of the US Government in the advancement of the UFHCC’s education and research missions.

-The position is an important part of the team charged with proactively supporting the University of Florida’s agenda and ensuring UF is a leading expert voice on issues of importance.
-As a representative of UF, you will be expected to conduct yourself respectfully at all times, and in a manner consistent with the UF student code of conduct.
+This internship is an integral and important part of the team charged with proactively supporting the University of Florida’s agenda on a national level and in ensuring UF is a leading expert voice on important issues.
+As a representative of UF, you will be expected to conduct yourself respectfully at all times in a manner consistent with the UF Student Code of Conduct.

-Application Process Interested and qualified candidates can submit their curriculum vitae, supporting letter from faculty mentor and a 1 page essay describing their interests, career goals and reasons for pursuing this internship to Education@cancer.ufl.edu by Friday, November 30, 2018.
-Applications will be reviewed by UFHCC Cancer Policy Internship steering committee members and interviews may be required.
+Interested and qualified candidates should submit their application form, résumé/curriculum vitae, faculty mentor letter of recommendation, references, and a 1-page personal statement describing their interests, career goals and reasons for pursuing this internship to Education@cancer.ufl.edu by Monday, November 2, 2020 at 5:00 PM.
+Applications are now closed.